aacanakin/glim/roadmap.md

     + facades should be removed from config
     + providers should be added to config after ServiceProvider implementation
 - extension system
-    + extension should have an option to be;
-        * folders
-        * standalone files
     + extensions to develop
         * Memcached
         * Mail